Churchill Downs (CHDN)

 William E. Mudd, President and Chief Operating Officer

 William E. Mudd was named President and Chief Operating Officer of Churchill Downs Incorporated in September 2015.
-He joined CDI in 2007 as the company's Executive Vice President and CFO, and was promoted to President and CFO in 2014, where he focused on operations and growth in the casino, racing, and online wagering segments.
-Mr. Mudd's career began at General Electric, where he gained significant leadership experience, including serving as CFO of Supply Chain, IT, and Technology Finance for GE's Consumer and Industrial Europe, Middle East, and Africa division, and spent 15 years in various GE businesses both domestically and internationally.
+He initially joined CDI in 2007 as the company's Executive Vice President and CFO before being promoted to President and CFO in 2014.
+His career commenced at General Electric, where he gained significant leadership experience, including serving as CFO of Supply Chain, IT, and Technology Finance for GE's Consumer and Industrial Europe, Middle East, and Africa division.

 AI Analysis | Feedback